 Training and Support for Schools and Settings

-This page brings together council-commissioned training options for schools and settings in Westminster relevant to supporting children and young people with special educational needs or disabilities (SEND).
+This page brings together council-commissioned training options for schools and settings in Westminster relevant to supporting children and young people with special educational needs and/or disabilities (SEND).

 View the sections below to find out more about the different training packages that are available.